Unreported global income can trigger severe penalty surcharges when filing taxes with the National Tax Service (NTS).

 The simulation must account for the specific rules governing foreign tax credits and the application of double taxation avoidance agreements (DTAs) to ensure the prediction reflects actual obligations.

-Using this data-driven method transforms tax filing from a reactive compliance exercise into a proactive risk management strategy.
+Using this data-driven method transforms tax filing from a reactive compliance exercise into a prospective risk management strategy.

 | Variable | Input Data | Predicted Outcome |